Home/Blog/Lifestyle/Food & Nutrition/15 Surprising Health Benefits of Broccoli: Unlocking Nature’s Superfood

 You may be able to strengthen your bones with broccoli.
 The vegetable has a number of nutrients that are necessary for the development of new bone and the maintenance of existing bone density.
 Among them are: K-complex. magnesium, phosphorus, calcium, zinc and copper, vitamin C.

-9. Anti-inflammatory Property
+9. Anti-Inflammatory Property

 Broccoli’s ability to reduce inflammation is linked to a lower chance of developing chronic illnesses.
 According to a study, eating more cruciferous vegetables reduced blood levels of pro-inflammatory markers.